nEWS & Media

 Parliament Banking Report Validates Our Mission: New Zealand Needs Real Banking Competition

-The Finance and Expenditure Committee just delivered an 80-page wake-up call that confirms what many of us already knew: the Big Four Australian-owned banks control almost 90% of the market while earning what the report calls "excessive profits" compared to international peers.
+The Finance and Expenditure Committee's lengthy 80-page report reveals that the Big Four Australian-owned banks control almost 90% of the market while earning "excessive profits" compared to international peers.
+More importantly, it confirms that current capital requirements have created barriers that prevent new entrants from scaling effectively.

+"We've been making these points for some time, so it's heartening to see Parliament engaging with them," says our Co-Founder Jamie Jermain.
 "The goal is simple: keep the system safe while calibrating the rules so new and smaller players can compete on merit.
-That's how customers win." – Jamie Jermain, Emerge Co-Founder
+That's how customers win."

 "We're not here to be just another bank.
-We're here to be what banking should have been all along." – Jermain
+We're here to be what banking should have been all along," adds Jermain.
+"This report shows a clear path forward – now we're optimistic the government will act on these recommendations."

-The report shouts-out that fintechs "are likely to provide the biggest competitive opportunities in banking services" – validation of exactly what we've been building toward since our inception.
+The report shouts out that fintechs "are likely to provide the biggest competitive opportunities in banking services" – validating what we've been building toward all along.

 With the Reserve Bank set to review capital requirements following this inquiry, we're prepared to scale our impact once these barriers are addressed.
 We're already serving businesses with smart accounts and spend controls, families through SquareOne, and preparing to launch our personal banking app.